 Where the design community meets.

-Partner @ Significa.co Joined about 4 years ago
+Partner @ Significa.co Joined over 5 years ago

 Yes, I am.
 But I was the one designing the icons too, that’s why I am the one sharing them.

 You can assume everything is done for the sake of traffic.
 But the reality is, even though it is quite nice to feel appreciated by the community, the kind of traffic we want is from prospects, more than fellow designers.
 And DN won't get us that.
 Believe it or not, it was actually an altruistic giveaway, both this one and the Handbook ;)

 We use Sketch and InVision for these circumstances.

 8px is generally the base measure for layout.
 For the components, we make adjustments based on the given constraints and of course the aesthetics of things.